 Comparison needs a cure.

 But does that work when you are sick?
-I’m hardly able to convince my queasy stomach to just “pretend” that its well.
+During a bad case of the stomach flu I’m hardly able to convince my queasy digestive system to just “pretend” that its well.
 I can say to my husband, “I’m happy you didn’t get the black plague, too” but applauding him does nothing to cure my actual illness.

 Comparison needs a real cure—an internal medicine that has nothing to do with mind games, throwing shallow platitudes at each other, or self-love.

 The real cure for comparison can be found at the airport.

 Picture it.
 You checked your luggage already.
 Now it’s just you and your twenty pound, stuffed so much it won’t zip, purse sliding down your shoulder.
 Your other arm tugs the handle to a spunky carry-on suitcase.
 You zip your way through the queue to the vapid TSA agent and flash your boarding pass and identification.
 He looks at you.
 Then, he looks at the picture.
 He peers at you once again, this time over his rimless glasses, and then slashes that rectangular shaped paper with his yellow highlighter.
 Still expressionless, he nods you toward the appropriate security line while he returns to you that very important piece of paper and the equally important identification card.

 Just like hopping on the last flight home, curing comparison requires these same two items: an ID and a boarding pass.